maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Maine?

 Rule 23 of the Maine Rules of Civil Procedure identifies a class action case as any case taken by or against individuals as participants of a class before the court declines to recognize it as such by order or suspends a prior certification by order.
-Chemical contamination, data hacks, illegal investment banking, drug lawsuits, salary abuse, gender discrimination, occupational welfare violations, insurance litigation, bullying against workers, and false ads are examples of class action cases.
+Chemical contamination, data hacks, illegal investment banking, drug lawsuits, salary abuse, gender discrimination, occupational welfare violations, insurance litigation, bullying against workers, and false ads are typical examples of class action cases.

 How do I File a Claim in a Maine Small Claims Court?

-The applicant is then allowed to send this application to the court clerk in person or through mail, together with the application fee.
-Extra charges may be included for notifying the accused person or corporation.
-Claimants may contact the court clerk directly to find out the charges required since the cost differs from one county to the other.
+The applicant is then allowed to send this application to the court clerk in person or by mail, together with the application fee.
+Additional charges may be included for notifying the accused person or corporation.
+Claimants may contact the court clerk directly to find out the charges required, since the cost differs from one county to the other.
 Also, at the initial filing, the complainant may submit the necessary documentation available to support the claim.
 Some of these documents may include bank statements, sketches, figures, agreements, canceled checks, affidavits, photos, and emails.
 However, since the procedures are simpler, easier, and less costly, it could be better to appeal to a district court.

 Do I Need a Small Claims Lawyer?